WIbigdog/QuantifyCleaningBehaviour/README.md

 Our pipeline relies on posture estimation for body part tracking of interacting individuals and we present two approaches for behaviour classification – direct mathematical quantification of behaviour, and random forests.
 Our approach offers a consistent and reliable alternative to manual video analysis of cleaning behaviour.

+## All data obtained from tracking from DeepLabCut is provided here.
+## Also the code used for post processing data, calculations and plots are also presenting here.

 [More info about us](https://www.behecoevo.org/)

 By *Behavioural Ecology and Evolution Group, MARE - Marine and Environmental Sciences Centre*